sliceofcake/HIDIVEPlayerOverride/README.md

 • [f] toggle fullscreen
 • [space] play/pause

-You can also create a bookmark with the URL/link being the hidivePlayerOverride.txt text.
+You can also create a bookmark with the URL/link being the HIDIVEPlayerOverride.txt text.
 Then, whenever you click on the bookmark, it will run the script.
 Bookmarks that run JavaScript instead of going to a webpage are called bookmarklets.

 Why this works
 HIDIVE uses an HTML5 video player.
 This allows for customer scripting.